The College has learned that an additional off-campus student has tested positive for COVID-19.

-A total of 15 students have tested positive for COVID-19 since the beginning of the fall 2020 semester.
-Four are currently classified as active cases (defined as confirmed positive tests among individuals who have been on campus and may have exposed others).
-Seven students are in quarantine on campus, and two more are in isolation on campus.
+A total of 17 students have tested positive for COVID-19 since the beginning of the fall 2020 semester.
+One is classified as an active case (defined as confirmed positive tests among individuals who have been on campus and may have exposed others).
+No students are currently in quarantine or isolation on campus.

 According to the College’s Testing and Quarantine procedure for fall 2020, contact tracers are immediately deployed to interview any students who test positive about where they have been and with whom they have been in contact.
 Contact tracers will notify other individuals as appropriate, and will also notify Facilities Management if COVID-19-positive students have been in common spaces on campus within the last seven days.

 All faculty teaching courses in which students who test positive for COVID-19 are enrolled will be notified, whether those courses are in-person, remote or hybrid.